Atheism is Illogical

 Pascal’s Wager shows that it is more logical to search for God

 than to deny God exists and risk being wrong.
 Put another way: atheism is illogical.

 An atheist denies or disbelieves the existence of a supreme being or beings.
 But is this logical?
-Consider Fig.1:
+Consider Figure.1.
+In words it means:

 - God does not exist and I do not believe in Him.
 Correct decision: we don’t waste our life trying to find Him